 You may well have had your DNA taken, been fingerprinted, and will quite possibly now be subject to bail conditions.
 This is for many people a new, degrading and foreign experience.

-If the CPS does direct that you should be kept under arrest for longer period, you may well be asked to answer bail at the police station every few weeks or months.
+If the CPS does direct that you should be kept on bail for longer period, you may well be asked to answer bail at the police station every few weeks or months.
 It is common for investigations into rape and sexual assault to take a long time before a decision is made about charging, especially if the allegations are historical, and there is no DNA evidence.

 There are several outcomes at that time.
 First, if you are lucky, the police will consider that the allegation is of insufficient weight to warrant a referral to the Crown Prosecution Service (CPS).
 Your case will be NFA’d – marked for no further action.
 Alternatively, you will be informed that the evidence they have found against you has been passed to the CPS for consideration as to whether the police should charge you.
 This decision will cause more delay and uncertainty.
 After some more time, the CPS will recommend whether the police should charge you.
 If you are charged, you will receive a date for your first court apperance.
 Only then will you find out fully what has been said against you by your accuser, and your defence team can kick in to try to discredit their stories.
 By this stage if you didn’t As with all information on this site, the following is not legal advice, and if you read it or act upon it, you do so at your own risk.

 If you are subject to bail conditions, then be careful not to do anything that could be construed as a breach.
 If you are told not to go to the street where your complainant lives, then do not go anywhere close.
 If you do, and the police are being obtuse, you could suddenly find that you are placed on remand.

 Contacting the complainant